savi-98/vday2/README.md

 ### Key Functions:

-- `handleNoClick()`: Changes the "Ngga" button text and increases the size of the "Boleh" button.
+- `handleNoClick()`: Changes the "No" button text and increases the size of the "Yes" button.
 - `handleYesClick()`: Redirects the user to `yes_page.html`.

 ---